What Is Wankel Engine? | How does a Rotary Engine work?

 The rotor sealing of the rotary engine is a challenge when the temperature around the rotor fluctuates massively.
 This problem also increases the emission rate of the engine.

-4) High Emission rate
+4) High Emission Rate

 The rotary Wankel engines are not famous because of their high emission rate.
 The combination of sealing challenges, inherent oil combustion, and inefficient combustion results in uncompetitive engines by current fuel economy or emissions standards.

-5) Fuel Economy
+5) Poor Fuel Economy

-Advantages and Disadvantages of Rotary Engine
+Advantages and Disadvantages of Rotary Engines

-The Wankel rotary engine has the following major advantages and disadvantages:
+The rotary Wankel engine has the following major advantages and disadvantages:

 Advantages of Wankel Engines